 24-year-old Jacqueline Traide was restrained, force-fed, and injected with cosmetics in clear public view as part of an effort to raise awareness about animal cosmetics testing.
 She was tortured in a high street shop window as onlookers watched in horror.
-This is one of many examples of performance artists going to great lengths to raise awareness about a very important issue — one that has been changing for the better as a result of people raising awareness and sharing this kind of information.
+This is one of many examples of performance artists going to great lengths to raise awareness about an important issue — one that has been changing for the better as a result of people raising awareness and sharing this kind of information.

 She endured 10 hours of experiments, which also included (apart from what’s mentioned above) shaving her hair and having irritants squirted in her eye.

 This is part of a worldwide campaign by Lush cosmetics and The Humane Society.
 It took place in Lush’s Regent Street store, one of the UK’s busiest shopping streets.

 The Truth About Animal Cosmetic Testing

 The tests performed include: forced chemical exposure, oral force feeding, skin and muscle injections, physical restraint, food and water deprivation, surgical procedures, and infliction of wounds and burns.
 They also include manipulations to create animal models of human diseases such as cancer, strokes, and depression, among many others.